faisalmemon/ios-crash-dump-analysis-book/markdown/Tooling.md

 Xcode provides much help out of the box.
 But using and comprehending the information Xcode tools provide is daunting.
 In later chapters we go through examples showing the use of such tools.

 Additionally there are command line tools provided as standard in macOS.
-These are helpful when used in particular usage scenarios when you already know what you want to find out.
+These are helpful when used in particular usage scenarios when we already know what we want to find out.
 We shall go through specific scenarios and show how the tools are used.

-Next come software tools that help you reverse engineer programs.
-Sometimes you cannot get your program to work with a third party library.
-Aside from looking at Documentation or raising a Support Request, it's possible to do some investigation yourself using these tools.
+Next come software tools that help us reverse engineer programs.
+Sometimes we cannot get our program to work with a third party library.
+Aside from looking at Documentation or raising a Support Request, it's possible to do some investigation ourselves using these tools.

 ## Reverse Engineering

-Reverse engineering is where you take an already built binary (such as an application, library, or helper process daemon), and work out how it was engineered to work.
+Reverse engineering is where we take an already built binary (such as an application, library, or helper process daemon), and work out how it was engineered to work.
 For example:

 - what are the lifecycles of the objects it is provided?
 - what checks does it do on objects?
 - what files or resources does it depend on?
 - why did it return a failure code?

-You generally do not want to know everything, only something specific to help build a hypothesis which you will test related to the crash dump you are dealing with.
+We generally do not want to know everything, only something specific to help build a hypothesis which we will test related to the crash dump we are dealing with.

-How far should you go with reverse engineering and how much money and time to invest in it is a good question.
+How far should we go with reverse engineering and how much money and time to invest in it is a good question.
 We offer the following recommendation.

-- If you are just starting your application developer journey or you have limited funds, then just stick with the standard Xcode tooling, macOS command line, and the open source class-dump tool.
+- If we are just starting our application developer journey or we have limited funds, then just stick with the standard Xcode tooling, macOS command line, and the open source class-dump tool.
-- If you are a professional application developer, strongly consider buying a commercial reverse engineering tool.
+- If we are a professional application developer, we should strongly consider buying a commercial reverse engineering tool.
 The one that draws most attention is Hopper; it provides a lot of functionality offered by IDA Pro (a high end tool).
 It is well priced and can pay for itself in gained productivity even if only used a handful of times.
 We show how Hopper can be used in this book.
-- If you are a professional penetration tester, reverse engineer, or security researcher, then you will be probably wanting to invest in the top of the line software tool, IDA Pro.
+- If we are a professional penetration tester, reverse engineer, or security researcher, then we will be probably wanting to invest in the top of the line software tool, IDA Pro.
 The tool costs thousands but is often purchased as an company wide expense.

 ## Class Dump Tool